whylabs/langkit-container-examples/README.md

 Depending on whether you're using Python, Yaml, or both, you'll be creating different files.
 Yaml is the easiest way to configure the container but sometimes you need more control.
-If you're going to be deploying custom models, for example, then you'll need to use Python most likly since you'll probably have to reference libraries like `torch` and execute some setup code.
+If you're going to be deploying custom models, for example, then you'll need to use Python most likely since you'll probably have to reference libraries like `torch` and execute some setup code.

 ### Step 2.1: Custom Yaml Configuration